GLOBAL MARKETS-European stocks reach record highs on hopes virus is peaking

 Japan's Nikkei .N225 was closed for a holiday, although Nikkei futures NKc1 traded up 0.8%.

-Markets are now pricing in almost 40 basis points of rate cuts this year by the Federal Reserve to cope with coronavirus damage.
-The Treasury yield curve slightly inverted to reflect the danger of recession.
-US/

-Fed Chair Jerome Powell appears before Congress on Tuesday to begin two days of testimony.
-He's expected to reiterate that the U.S. economy is doing well but that rates can stay low given the current low inflation environment.

-The relative outperformance of the U.S. economy is keeping the dollar well-supported, with the euro slipping to a four-month low at $1.0910 EUR=.
-The British pound GBP= was last at $1.2906 having touched a two-month trough of $1.2870.
+The relative outperformance of the U.S. economy is keeping the dollar well-supported, with the euro slipping to a four-month low at $1.0900 EUR=.
+The British pound GBP= was last at $1.2925 after reassuring GDP data tugged it from two-month trough of $1.2870.

 Oil prices rose after weeks of decline as traders waited to see how demand in China might fare and whether OPEC could agree to trim supplies.
 O/R